Psychology, Law, Emotions, and Attitudes (PLEA) Lab

 What We Do

 The Psychology, Law, Emotions, and Attitudes (PLEA) Lab is part of the Department of Psychology at Western Kentucky University.
 Research conducted in the PLEA Lab focuses on the application of social and cognitive psychology to questions and issues related to law and the legal system.
 Learn more about our research and areas of study below.

 Current Areas of Study

-The main goal the lab’s research on eyewitness memory is to examine the cognitive mechanisms underlying the verbal overshadowing effect.
+The main goal of the lab’s research on eyewitness memory is to examine the cognitive mechanisms underlying the verbal overshadowing effect.
 That is, why would providing a description of a previously seen perpetrator interfere with subsequent identification accuracy of that perpetrator?